fcheung/end-to-end-typing/README.md

 rake db:seed
 ```

-to install dependencies and seed the db
+to install dependencies and seed the db.
+You can run this locally if you have ruby 3.2, node and yarn installed or you
+can run this inside a devcontainer / github codespaces.

 Then run `bin/dev` to run the rails server and the javascript file watcher.
 By default this will run on
 http://localhost:3000